 Home to eight of fourteen mountains above 8000m including the world’s highest mountain, Mt.
 Everest, Nepal is truly a Mecca for mountain lovers.
 Whether you only have a day or a whole week, the potential to relish the mountains in Nepal are perfectly adequate.
 While you can enjoy the mountain vistas from the hills around Kathmandu and Pokhara, the best way to indulge the mountain is by trekking in the foothills of the Himalayas for weeks.
 Trekking in Nepal is an incredible experience, a walk like nowhere on earth, surrounded by the mountains and ambient cultures.
 Some of the most spectacular trekking destinations in Nepal are:

 The historical cities and the heritage sites of Nepal will take you back in time.
 Culturally and architecturally rich, Nepal is a reflection of a timeless world.
 Strolling around the primitive alleyways and city squares of Kathmandu, Bhaktapur, and Patan is an experience of cultural and historical diversity with colorful ambiance.
-UNESCO has enlisted 8 Cultural World Heritage Sites in Nepal, 7 of which are located inside Kathmandu Valley and the one outside the valley is Lumbini, the birthplace of Lord Buddha.
+UNESCO has enlisted 10 Cultural World Heritage Sites in Nepal, 7 of which are located inside Kathmandu Valley and the one outside the valley is Lumbini, the birthplace of Lord Buddha and other 2 National Parks which is Chitwan National Park and Sagarmatha National Park.
 If you’re spending a day or two in the historic city of Kathmandu, here is the list of places we recommend you to visit:

 One fascinating thing about Nepal apart from the mountains is its geographical diversity.
 The southern part of Nepal resembles a completely different world of wilderness and isolation.
 Perfect for nature and wildlife enthusiasts, this dense chain of national parks and conservation area is home to exotic wild animals and bird species.
 Nature fanatics from all over the world can explore these subtropical woodlands on exotic jeep safaris, elephant safaris and also on foot.
 Here is the list of places we recommend you to visit to enjoy the ultimate wildlife experience:

-Covering a total land area of 1,47,181 sq.km, Nepal mainly divided into three geographical regions; Himalayan region, Mid-hills (Midland) and Terai region.
+Covering a total land area of 1,47,181 sq. km, Nepal is mainly divided into three geographical regions; Himalayan region, Mid-hills (Midland) and Terai region.
 Mt.
 Everest at the elevation of 8,848m marks the highest point in the country while Kechana Kalan in Jhapa marks the lowest elevation point at 60m.

-The climate of Nepal is highly influenced by the massive geographical variations along with its location in the subtropical latitude.
+The climate of Nepal is highly influenced by the massive geographical variations along with its location in subtropical latitude.
 It ranges from subtropical monsoon in Terai region, a warm temperate climate between 1,200m to 2,100m, cool temperate climate in the higher elevation between 2,100m to 3,300m and alpine climate at the elevation of 4,200m to 4,800m.
+Travelers in Nepal never remains away from pure touch and breath of nature and climate of Nepal leaving very few disorganized cities.

 Despite such massive variations, seasonal constraints are far less of an issue while traveling to Nepal.
 Even during the severe winter during December and January, the bright sun and magnificent views tend to accompany the travelers.
 However, Autumn (Sept. to Nov.) and Spring (March to May) are considered to be the best seasons to visit Nepal.